Does your hood open warning light appear on your BMW dashboard even though the hood is closed? Learn how to fix it by following the procedures below.

-A common problem with the BMW hood sensor is that you get a hood open message on the dashboard even when the hood is closed, or the car alarm goes off at random times without anyone touching the car.
-In the majority of cases, this problem is solved by replacing the BMW hood switch.
+A common problem with the BMW hood sensor is that you get a hood open message on the dashboard even when the hood is closed, or the car alarm goes off randomly without anyone touching the car.
+This problem is often solved by replacing the BMW hood switch.

 A bad hood latch switch can cause a warning message on the dashboard / iDrive or trigger false alarms.
 The sensor may fail on its own.